jmwerner/Jitter/README.md

     Jitter.get_timeline()
     ```

-4. Stream a given number of random public tweets from the internet.
+4. Stream a given number of random public tweets from the internet, restricted to the United States (if geo data available).
 Returns Julia dictionary of tweets, time, and GPS coordinates (if available)

     ```
     Jitter.streamer(<integer number of tweets>)
     ```

-5. Stream a given number of random public tweets from the internet that are filtered by the given keyword.
+5. Stream a given number of random worldwide public tweets from the internet that are filtered by the given keyword.
 Returns Julia dictionary of tweets, time, and GPS coordinates (if available)

     ```
     Jitter.filter_streamer(<integer number of tweets>, "<keyword argument>")
     ```

-6. Stream a given number of random public tweets from the internet that are guaranteed to have GPS coordinates.
+6. Stream a given number of random public tweets from the internet that are guaranteed to have GPS coordinates, restricted to the United States.
 Returns Julia dictionary of tweets and GPS coordinates

     ```
     Jitter.geo_streamer(<integer number of tweets>)